etdr/fourchemoi/README.md

-# forkme
+# fourchemoi
 Fork me and get funded!
-Dead simple workflow for forking a GitHub Project and making it your own.
+Remarkably easy workflow for forking a GitHub Project and making it your own.

 ![ForkMe](./public/logos/logo.webp)